 - Providing funding and support for the preservation and archiving of Black British music: This petition calls for your support to secure funding for a permanent exhibition space or online platform, in partnership with a major museum or archive as an investment in British history.

 - The need for preservation and education: The petition is advocating for the inclusion of Black British music on the national curriculum, across the subjects of history, music, geography and literature.
 This should include a comprehensive and engaging curriculum that covers the history, genres, key figures, and cultural significance of Black British music.
-We would like to
+We would like to begin conversations with senior figures on UK examination boards, as well as government agencies, cultural institutions, and forward-thinking educational funding bodies, to spearhead this movement for curriculum diversification.

 - The importance of community engagement: The petition highlights the role of community archives, collaboration, and the lived experiences of Black British music creators and audiences.
 But it also calls for greater integration of community content and expertise in curriculum design, ensuring that it reflects the diverse voices and perspectives within Black British music.